-In almost all photos taken with digital cameras, there is something called “EXIF” or Meta Data embedded in the photo data file.
-You can use this data to tell something about the photo.
+In almost all photos taken with digital cameras, assuming that it is not a screen-grab but the original photo, there is something called “EXIF” data or MetaData embedded in the photo data file.

 Free Exif Data Display Websites:

-An Example Of Exif/Meta Data:
+An Example Of Exif/MetaData:

-If it is not an original photo – meaning that it was edited or resized, ask why they would do that?
-But the EXIF data will even tell you which editor it was done in.
+The EXIF data will even tell you which editor it was done in.
 If there is no data, that too is a clue, meaning it was probably copied from the screen.

 Every bit of information helps you make an informed decision about the person you are connected with.